Who Is This Credit Card Best For?

 - Uncommon 0% balance transfer APR offer: This card isn’t necessarily a first-choice balance transfer card.
 But if you do have a balance on another credit card, you can transfer it and have 12 months to pay it off interest-free.
 (But note that you’ll pay a 3% balance transfer fee or $5—whichever is more.)

 - Free checked bag perk: You’ll get one free checked bag for you and up to three people traveling on the same reservation with you each time you fly.
 It normally costs $35 for a checked bag, so you can recoup the annual cost of this card with as little as three flights per year if you’re flying alone with a checked bag.

 - Annual fee: This card costs $99 per year.
 If you fly with JetBlue often and can enjoy the perks this card offers, it may be worth the cost.
 However, if you’re looking for an annual-fee-free way to earn TrueBlue points, consider the JetBlue Card instead.

 - Few redemption options: You can only redeem your rewards for JetBlue or Hawaiian Airlines flights or the airfare portion of JetBlue vacation packages.
 Airline rewards are typically best for travel anyway, so we don’t consider this a major downside, but if you want more flexibility, consider a general travel rewards card instead of an airline-branded one.

 JetBlue Plus Card’s Bonus for New Cardholders

-The JetBlue Plus Card offers a bonus of 40,000 TrueBlue points if you spend at least $1,000 within the first three months after getting the card and paying the annual fee.
-We value this bonus at $572, which is a little on the low side when compared to the bonuses offered by other major airline-branded credit cards in its class.
-It’s possible to find sign-up bonuses with similar airline cards that are twice as valuable.
+The JetBlue Plus Card offers a bonus of 60,000 TrueBlue points if you spend at least $1,000 within the first three months after getting the card and paying the annual fee.
+We value this bonus at $850, which is a little on the low side when compared to the bonuses offered by other major airline-branded credit cards in its class.
+It’s possible to find sign-up bonuses with similar airline cards that are more valuable.

 The bonus is only available if you have never had this card before.

 Earning Points & Rewards